Building energy modeling for your classroom: Sketchbox as a teaching tool

 Train the next generation of energy modelers!

-Sketchbox is currently being used as a teaching tool in high schools, tech colleges, and at architecture and engineering colleges and universities across the United States.
+Sketchbox is currently being used as a teaching tool in high schools and tech colleges across the United States.

 With the clean energy sector experiencing rapid growth, Sketchbox is an ideal platform for students to dive into the world of building science.
 From architecture and engineering to building operations and facility management, Sketchbox opens up new possibilities for students to gain hands-on experience and practical insights into various clean energy fields.